seqan/seqan/manual/source/Tutorial/AnnotationStore.rst

    if (isLastChild(it))
        it2 = nodeRight(it);

-The AnnotationTree iterator supports a preorder DFS traversal and therefore can also be used in typical begin-end loops with the functions :dox:`RootedRandomAccessIteratorConcept#goBegin goBegin` (== :dox:`AnnotationTreeIterator#goRoot goRoot`), :dox:`RootedRandomAccessIteratorConcept#goEnd goEnd`, :dox:`InputIteratorConcept#goNext goNext`, :dox:`RootedIteratorConcept#atBegin atBegin`, :dox:`RootedIteratorConcept#atEnd atEnd`.
+The AnnotationTree iterator supports a preorder DFS traversal and therefore can also be used in typical begin-end loops with the functions :dox:`RootedRandomAccessIteratorConcept#goBegin` (== :dox:`AnnotationTreeIterator#goRoot`), :dox:`RootedRandomAccessIteratorConcept#goEnd`, :dox:`InputIteratorConcept#goNext`, :dox:`RootedIteratorConcept#atBegin`, :dox:`RootedIteratorConcept#atEnd`.
-During a preorder DFS, the descent into subtree can be skipped by :dox:`AnnotationTreeIterator#goNextRight goNextRight`, or :dox:`AnnotationTreeIterator#goNextUp goNextUp` which proceeds with the next sibling or returns to the parent node and proceeds with the next node in preorder DFS.
+During a preorder DFS, the descent into subtree can be skipped by :dox:`AnnotationTreeIterator#goNextRight`, or :dox:`AnnotationTreeIterator#goNextUp` which proceeds with the next sibling or returns to the parent node and proceeds with the next node in preorder DFS.

 .. code-block:: cpp